-MD Brunch, formed by Naveen Arles, is a gathering vocal leaders, choral directors, animateurs and all the people who have somehow been tricked into leading their school choir etc into a place where we can skills share, network, support each other and highlight the work that we do for the communities around us and the impact it has.
+MD Brunch, formed by Naveen Arles BCA, is a gathering of vocal leaders, choral directors, animateurs and all the people who have somehow been tricked into leading their school choir etc into a place where we can skills share, network, support each other and highlight the work that we do for the communities around us and the impact it has.

 MD (Musical Director) = Choral Conductor; Show/band pit MD; Animateur; Choir Leader; Vocal Ensemble Leader; Vocalist with a choir attached; Person who got pushed into leading their school/Sunday school/organisation or work place singing group and now feels they can’t get out.

 Brunch = a meal that has all the qualities of being chilled out and so cool people don’t even have to pretend to decide which meal they’re having.
 A level or freedom of mind that is mostly always missing from MDs.

 Sam Abrahams has had music in her life from a young age, playing various instruments and singing in choirs, bands and as a semi-pro jazz singer.
 In 2008, she turned her passion for music into a full-time career founding La La Choirs Ltd - which has weekly sessions across Devon in Exeter, Exmouth, Ottery St. Mary and Plymouth.

 In 2011, Sam was asked by Gareth Malone to direct a song as part of series 3 of The Choir.
 After spending time with the Chivenor Military Wives, Sam set up a choir for the military wives of Lympstone, where she lived at the time.
 The choir recorded as part of the first Military Wives album, performed in front of the Queen at the Jubilee concert in London, and sang on the EP ‘Sing’.
 Sam also directed the Chivenor and Lympstone choirs for the second album ‘Stronger Together’ in 2012.